 The ALF runtime only invokes this API when the task has a task context.
 When the task does not have a task context or the application does not need extra setup of the initial context, you can choose not to implement this API when the programming environment supports weak link or to implement an empty function that returns zero when weak link is not supported.

-The API call finished correctly.
+0 The API call finished correctly.

 less than 0 An error happened during the call.
-The error code is passed alf_accel_task_context_merge NAME alf_accel_task_context_merge - Merges the context after a task has stopped running.
+The error code is passed

+back to you to be handled.